 - There are live speech-to-text apps available, though with varying levels of accuracy.
 If these are used, understanding must be checked.

-- Utilise Video Relay Services, such as InterpreterNow, for British Sign Language users.
+- Use Video Relay Services, such as InterpreterNow, for British Sign Language (BSL) users.

 General communication tips

 - Make sure there is adequate lighting.

 - Face the person you are speaking to.

 - Use normal lip movements, facial expression and gestures.